altangarts/Blender-Themes-ColorPalette/README.md

 # ColorPalette Theme Editor for Blender3D

-You can color all windows and panels by choosing a main background color.
-It provides easy access to several frequently used color options.
-It creates a panel-focused theme.
+With ColorPalette Theme Editor, you can color all windows and panels by selecting a single main background color.
+It also provides easy access to various frequently used color options.
+And it creates a panel-focused theme.